Rezonality/zep/README.md

 See [Vim Mode](https://github.com/cmaughan/zep/wiki/Vim-Mode), or the top of the mode_vim.cpp file for a list of supported operations in Vim

 # Building
-You can follow the build buttons above to see build scripts, but the process is fairly simple:
+You can follow the build buttons above to see build scripts, but the process is fairly simple.
+There is also a sister project, [Zep Inside ImGui Demo](https://github.com/cmaughan/imgui), which shows how simple it is to add Zep to the standard ImGui demo

 ## Install Packages
 If you don't have them already, the following packages are required, depending on your system.
 Note, that SDL is part of the build,